qtul/axes_swapper/README.md

 words are not scaled, the result is usually unbearably slow G code.
 This program handles F word scaling, but it is not numerically accurate.
 For most cases, the result is close enough and doesn't matter.

+All toolpaths in your code must be linear (i.e. G0 and G1, no G2 and G3).
+Most CAM software have an option to do this.

 This program does all its parsing conversion through a bunch of regular expressions.